-Description: Explore the science behind evidence in this one-term elective course.
-Topics covered include: the history of forensic science in art/literature/popular media; physical evidence such as fibers, fingerprints, chromatography, and ballistics; biological evidence such as toxicology, blood pattern analysis, anthropology, DNA, and entomology; plus bonus topics in digital evidence, impressions, and more.
-You will have opportunities to explore these topics through hands-on lab activities and true-crime analysis.
+Description: Forensics is a one-trimester elective course designed to expose students to the science behind criminal investigations.
+Topics covered include, physical evidence such as fibers, fingerprints, document and hair analysis, as well as biological evidence including toxicology, blood pattern analysis, DNA, anthropology, and entomology.
+Other topics include ballistics, digital evidence, impressions and more.
+You will have an opportunity to explore these topics through hands-on lab activities, true-crime analysis, and guest speaker presentations.